idriss-crypto/ts-library/readme.md

 console.log(resultEmail);
 ```

-And output of this is:
+And the output of this is:

 ```javascript
 {